shivam-ajmera/Instagram-AR-filter/README.md

 # Instagram-AR-filter

 ## Inspiration
 During this quarantine, we got sick and tired of scrolling through social media and overused filters that didn't highlight what's happening in the real world around us.
-We decided to use an innovative to encourage others to stay at home and safe during this pandemic using the power of social media.
+We decided to use the power of social media to encourage others to stay at home and safe during this pandemic.

 ## What it does
 It's an interactive augmented reality filter that can be used on some of the most popular social media platforms.
 It involves a viral meme with a strong message to remind the community to stay strong and that we're all in this together.